crystallabs/event_handler/README.md

 # EventHandler

-EventHandler is an event library for Crystal.
+EventHandler is a full-featured event library for Crystal.

 It supports: